lemon + sugar + water

 Hair Length: It is important to come into your hair removal service with at least 1/4 inch of growth, in order to effectively remove your hair. if your hair growth is not sufficient for removal, you will have to be rescheduled.

-Comfort: Our highly-trained estheticians work hard to give our guests the most gentle and painless service possible. because each of our guests have different levels of tolerance and sensitivity, we offer numbing gel available for purchase. other precautions you can take to reduce discomfort:
+Comfort: Our highly-trained estheticians work hard to give our guests the most gentle and painless service possible.

-avoid caffeine/alcohol the day of your service, as it increases blood flow and sensitivity. avoid applying makeup to freshly-sugared skin, which can cause infection or irritation. ibuprofen or aspirin before your service can help reduce pain and prevent swelling.
+Avoid caffeine/alcohol the day of your service, as it increases blood flow and sensitivity. avoid applying makeup to freshly-sugared skin, which can cause infection or irritation. ibuprofen or aspirin before your service can help reduce pain and prevent swelling.

 Shaving: However tempting it may be to get rid of the stubble that grows in between appointments, shaving is counterproductive to sugaring and waxing. because hair grows on separate cycles, shaving ensures a more uneven result. shaving causes the texture of your hair to feel more thick, sharp and coarse, negating some of the major benefits of sugaring. shaving can cause irritation and ingrown hairs. lastly, shaving will make your next sugaring appointment more painful.